vyskoczilova/woocommerce-payforpayment/README.txt

 - Compatibility with **WPML** (see [FAQ](https://wordpress.org/plugins/woocommerce-pay-for-payment#faq))
 - Compatibility with **[WooCommerce Price Based on Country PRO](https://www.pricebasedcountry.com)** as stated [here](https://wordpress.org/support/topic/how-to-make-my-plugin-compatible/)
 - Compatibility with **[Price Based on Country for WooCommerce](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/)**
-- [WooCommerce Multi-Currency](https://woocommerce.com/products/multi-currency/) when store currency is USD
+- [WooCommerce Multi-Currency](https://woocommerce.com/products/multi-currency/) when the store currency is USD

 = Limitations =
+- It seems that Mercadopago gateway is not handling WC_Fee correctly.
+Get in touch with Mercadopago support.
 - Better not use it with PayPal.
 (Legal issue, see FAQ as well.)
 - Doesn't work on "Pay for order" pages (manually created orders or canceled payments), because of [WC limitations](https://github.com/woocommerce/woocommerce/issues/17794)